mozilla/research-repo-webconf-crawl-representativeness/human-browsing-top-sites/README.md

-This list contains the domains most frequently visited by the human users we studied.
+This list contains the domains most frequently visited by the opt-in human users we studied.

 The release consists of sites belonging to the top 10,000 of the [Trexa10KU list](https://github.com/mozilla/trexa/blob/master/lists/tranco_10k_alexa_10k_union.csv),